MxpleSticks/Bee-Swarm-Smart-Notification/README.md

 ### 3. Install Tesseract OCR
 - Download and install Tesseract OCR from [https://github.com/UB-Mannheim/tesseract/wiki](https://github.com/UB-Mannheim/tesseract/wiki).
 Follow the installation instructions for your operating system (Windows, macOS, or Linux).
-- For Windows users, ensure Tesseract is added to your system PATH or specify its path in the script (e.g., `pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'`).
+- For Windows users, ensure Tesseract is added to your system PATH or specify its path in the script (e.g., `pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'` on line 13).
 - Verify Tesseract installation by running:
   ```
   tesseract --version